shehzad-haroon/bungash-designs/README.md

-# Bungash Designs - Premium Interior Solutions
+# Bungash Designs Premium Website

 ## 🎨 Project Overview

-This is a **professional, high-end website** designed for Bungash Designs - a premium interior design company based in Defence, Karachi.
+This is a **professional, high-end website** designed for Bungash Designs Solid Surface materials.
 Built with modern web technologies including HTML5, CSS3, JavaScript, and GSAP animations to create an impressive, interactive user experience.

 ## ✨ Features